 Recovering Addiction is Part II of a Public Health trilogy of social action documentaries produced by Digital Eyes Film.
-This character-driven film challenges inherent cultural ideology relating to drug use, addiction, and drug policy in America, and offers a hopeful, social solution to one of the nation’s most pressing and deadly public health issues.
-From the streets of New York City to the Rust Belt and the Ozarks, Recovering Addiction is a rescue mission to restore humanity and a harm reduction approach to America’s modern public health landscape.
+This character-driven film explores the crisis of substance abuse and mortality in the United States, and offers hopeful, evidence-based solutions to America’s deadliest public health issue.
+Recovering Addiction is nothing short of a rescue mission to restore humanity and a harm reduction principles to America’s modern public health landscape.
 Donate today or contact us to learn more about partnership and donor opportunities.
-Produced and distributed exclusively by Digital Eyes Film.
+Produced and distributed exclusively by Digital Eyes Film – World Premiere 2020.

 Healing Voices is Part I of a Public Health trilogy of social action documentaries produced by Digital Eyes Film.
 This character-driven film explores the experience commonly labeled as “psychosis” through the real-life stories of individuals working to overcome these extreme mental states, and integrate the experiences into their lives in meaningful ways.
 The movie premiered at the Boston International Film Festival in 2016 and has screened in countless communities around the world via an aggressive, grass roots release plan developed and executed exclusively by Digital Eyes Film.

 Life Ain’t Fair is a documentary produced by Digital Eyes Film which combines the history of America’s oldest continuing county fair, with a vivid portrait of contemporary agricultural life in the Pioneer Valley (MA).
 Produced exclusively via support from the local businesses community, the movie premiered theatrically in conjunction with the 3 County Fair’s 200th anniversary, commemorating one of New England’s most historic and colorful annual traditions.